Bolt (company): History

 The company was founded in 2013 as Taxify by Markus Villig, then a 19-year-old high-school student.
 Markus built the prototype of the app while personally recruiting drivers on the streets of Tallinn after receiving a €5000 loan from his family.

 The service was launched in Tallinn, Estonia in August 2013, and by 2014, it was operating abroad including in Latvia and Lithuania.
 By 2016, Bolt had expanded to South Africa, Kenya and Nigeria.
 In April 2017, it expanded to Baku and Malta.
 In September 2017, Bolt launched its services in London by acquiring a local taxi company, but was suspended by Transport for London due to licensing issues.
 In February 2018, the company filed a new licence application and relaunched in London in June 2019.
 In October 2017, it expanded to Paris.
 In April 2018, it reached 10 million global users and later that year became the first ride-hailing company to launch electric scooter operations.
 In March 2019, the company changed its name from Taxify to Bolt.
 In August 2019, the company launched Bolt Food, a food delivery service in Tallinn.
 It has since expanded to over 80 cities across 20 countries with over 30,000 restaurants using the platform.
 In May 2021, Bolt launched Bolt Drive, a car-sharing service which is now present in seven countries across Europe.
 In September 2021, Bolt launched a grocery delivery service, Bolt Market.

 In December 2024 Bolt expanded its services in the Middle East to Dubai.
 In February 2025 the company launched ride-hailing in the Greater Toronto Area, and scooters in Washington DC under the brand name "Hopp".

 In November 2024, Bolt lost a legal challenge in the UK Employment Tribunal over the employment status of its drivers.
 The Tribunal ruled that Bolt’s drivers qualify as “workers” rather than self-employed independent contractors, as Bolt had argued.
 This classification means that drivers are entitled to employment benefits, including minimum wage protections.
 The case was brought by approximately 10,000 current and former drivers seeking minimum wage pay and other employment benefits.
 Lawyers representing the drivers estimate that Bolt could face a financial liability exceeding £200 million as a result of this decision.

-On June 11, 2025, Bolt has expanded to New Zealand, with Auckland being the first city to offer the service.
+On June 11, 2025, Bolt expanded to New Zealand, with Auckland being the first city to offer the service.
+As of August, 2026, however, the network is still restricted to Auckland, with food delivery and e-scooter services still unavailable.